Each square tells a story. Each story from your neighbours.

 Want to make a day of it?

 The Grand River Community Play Project is in town!
-Stop by any Cambridge Public Library space to create a dragonfly pin.
+Stop by any Cambridge Public Library space to create a dragonfly pin or parade puppet.
 View the Community Quilt at our Old Post Office location.
-Pack a picnic or stop by one of our Main Street Closure restaurants and join us on the Main Street Closure for the Community Picnic and Ukulele Concert - where kids can do activities and make a street puppet for the processional.
-Then head over to the Main Street Bridge, and watch the Ancient Mariners Canoe Parade and wave the processional down water street - or better yet, join in with your street puppet and be part of the magic.
-Wrap it all up by joining your neighbors and watching the Voice of The River (link) at Mill Race Park.
+Pack a picnic or stop by one of our Main Street Closure restaurants and join us on the Main Street Closure (courtesy of the Downtown Cambridge B.I.A.) for the Community Picnic and Ukulele Concert - where kids can do activities and make a street puppet for the processional.
+Then head over to the Main Street Bridge, and watch the Ancient Mariners Canoe Parade and Parade Processional down water street - or better yet, join in with your street puppet and be part of the magic.
+Wrap it all up by joining your neighbors and watching the Voice of The River at Mill Race Park.

 AGE GROUP: | Teens | Newcomers | Kids | Cambridge Art Galleries | Adults |